About the Show

 Episode 3 - Wierre-Effroy

-On 23 May 1940, Spitfire pilot Paul Klipsch flew across the Channel for his first and last day of combat.
-His plane crashed in northern France, where his body is buried in a local cemetery.
+Time Team excavate the Spitfire that pilot Paul Klipsch flew across the Channel in for his last day of combat in May 1940.
+His plane crashed in northern France where his body is buried.

 Episode 4 - Waddon

-Time Team descend on the tiny village of Wadden in Dorset, where neighbours Grace Brooks and David James discovered a huge amount of old pottery in their shared garden during excavations for a new septic tank.
+Time Team descend on the tiny village of Wadden in Dorset, where neighbours Grace and David discovered a huge amount of old pottery in their shared garden during excavations for a new septic tank

 Episode 5 - Birdoswald